dentarg/auth0-blog/_posts/2018-02-14-developing-games-with-react-redux-and-svg-part-2.markdown

 export default CannonBall;
 ```

-As you can see, to make a cannon ball appear in your canvas, you will have to pass to it an object that contains the `x` and `y` properties.
+As you can see, to make a cannonball appear in your canvas, you will have to pass to it an object that contains the `x` and `y` properties.
 If you don't have that much experience with `prop-types`, this might have been the first time that you have used `PropTypes.shape`.
 Luckily, this feature is self-explanatory.

-After creating this component, you might want to see it in your canvas.
+After creating this component, you might want to see it on your canvas.
 To do that, simply add `<CannonBall position={{x: 0, y: -100}}/>` inside the `svg` element of the `Canvas` component (you will also need to add `import CannonBall from './CannonBall';`).
 Just keep in mind that, if you add it before an element that occupies the same position, you will not see it.
 So, to play safe, just add it as the last element (right after `<CannonBase />`).
 Then, you can open your game in a web browser to see your new component.

 > If you don't remember how to do that, you just have to run `npm start` in the project root and then open [http://localhost:3000](http://localhost:3000) in your preferred browser.
 Also, **don't** forget to commit this code to your repository before moving on.